floraxue/SqueezeFlow/readme.md

 # Reproduction

-In our code, we use codenames: the SqueezeFlow converter is named after Blow: "blow-mel", and the SqueezeFlow vocoder is called "SqueezeWave".
+In our code, we use codenames: the SqueezeFlow converter is named after Blow: `blow-mel`, and the SqueezeFlow vocoder is called `SqueezeWave`.
 Corresponding code are in their respective folders.

 ## Installation